davidher-mann/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/upgrade-guides/6-0-0-upgrade-guide/index.md

         --dbname  <database> \
         --dbschema <schema>
 # ...
-# * Comment problem - SchemaKey found in table comment [iglu:com.test/test/jsonschema/1-0-0] does not match expected [iglu:com.test/test/jsonschema/1-0-1]
-# * Column doesn't match, expected: 'wrong_type BIGINT', actual: 'wrong_type VARCHAR(4096)'
+# * Column doesn't match, expected: 'example_field SMALLINT', actual: 'example_field INT'
-# * Column existing in the storage but is not defined in the schema: 'only_in_storage VARCHAR(4096)'
 # ...
 ```

+We got `Column doesn't match` output with the above example because, the table column had been migrated manually from `SMALLINT` to `INT`.
+Since the latest schema version that doesn't contain any breaking change is `1-0-0`, `table-check` command expects to see `SMALLINT` in the table therefore it gives `Column doesn't match` output.

+In order to solve this problem, we should patch `1-0-0` with `{ "type": "integer", "maximum": 1000000 }`.
+In this case, there won't be any breaking change and events can be loaded to intended table as expected.

 After identifying all the offending schemas, you should patch them to reflect the changes in the warehouse.
-The example above shows how the table structure does not match the schema.
-In such situations, if you don’t patch schema `1-0-0` appropriately,  schema `1-0-1` would land in a recovery table after the loader upgrade.

 Schema casting rules could be found [here](/docs/storing-querying/schemas-in-warehouse/index.md?warehouse=redshift#types).